This is where we begin.

-Some families arrive at pregnancy with a strong plan for labour but no plan for what comes after.
-Others have support on paper — family who will visit, a partner who is willing — but no structure around what that support should actually look like.
-This is where we begin…
+Some families arrive at pregnancy with a strong plan for labour and almost no plan for what comes after.
+Others have support on paper, family who will visit, a partner who is willing, a list of names to call, but no structure around what that support should actually look like when the baby is here and the exhaustion is real.
+The early weeks after birth are not the time to figure things out.
+They are the time to draw on the preparation you did before.
+This is what working with Omugwo Academy is for.

 Medical insight